kodecocodes/swift-style-guide/README.markdown

 ### Constants

-Immutable constants are defined using the `let` keyword, and variables with the `var` keyword.
+Constants are defined using the `let` keyword, and variables with the `var` keyword.
 Always use `let` instead of `var` if the value of the variable will not change.

 **Tip:** A good technique is to define everything using `let` and only change it to `var` if the compiler complains!

-Type constants can be defined with `static let` and are scoped to within a type such as `struct`, `enum` or `class`.
-Type constants generally preferred to global constants because they are easier to distinguish from instance properties.
+You can define constants on a type rather than an instance of that type using type properties.
+To declare a type property as a constant simply use static let.
+Type properties declared in this way are generally preferred over global constants because they are easier to distinguish from instance properties.
 Example:

 **Preferred:**
 ```swift